sherry622tsy/labs5/README.md

 ### 🧪 **Test Execution Result**

-All 6 test cases executed successfully using `unittest` without manual intervention.
+All 6 test cases executed successfully using `postman` without manual intervention.
 The test environment was reset between runs using a test database or by rerunning `db_init.sql`.

 > **Command used:**